snowplow-devops/terraform-aws-postgres-loader-kinesis-ec2/README.md

 A Terraform module which deploys a Snowplow Postgres Loader application on AWS running on top of EC2.
 If you want to use a custom AMI for this deployment you will need to ensure it is based on top of Amazon Linux 2.

-_WARNING_: The current version of the Postgres Loader requires very high capacity for its backing DynamoDB KCL table - we would recommend avoiding using this application for high volume traffic.

 ## Telemetry

 This module by default collects and forwards telemetry information to Snowplow to understand how our applications are being used.
 No identifying information about your sub-account or account fingerprints are ever forwarded to us - it is very simple information about what modules and applications are deployed and active.